Course: Basic Statistics

 Course content

 Lectures: 1.-2.
 Descriptive statistics and graphical presentation of various types of data.
 3.-4.
 Rules of hypothesis testing.
+Statistical significance.
+5.-7.
+Contingency of categorical data: crosstabulations.
 Chi square test.
-5.-7.
-Contingency of cathegorical data: crosstabulations.
 8.-9.
 Continuous data tests: t-tests.
-Seminars follow up the lectures.

 Learning activities and teaching methods